SEO Audit Guide: Comprehensive Guide to Conducting SEO Audits

 • Quality of backlinks

-SEO audits cover numerous aspects of your website, ensuring no stone is left unturned.
-But is an SEO audit really worth the effort?
-Let’s consider some proof.
+SEO audits cover many parts of your website.
+No stone is left unturned.
+But is an audit really worth the effort?
+Let’s look at some proof.

 Case Study: Verint

-A detailed SEO audit conducted by NP Digital for the CX automation platform Verint yielded significant results, including:
+NP Digital ran a detailed SEO audit for the CX automation platform Verint.
+It delivered strong results, including:

 • A 210% increase in non-branded organic search clicks year-over-year, 30 days post-migration